PaddlePaddle/PaddleNLP/model_zoo/ernie-3.0/README_EN.md

 - [**ERNIE 3.0-_Nano_**](https://bj.bcebos.com/paddlenlp/models/transformers/ernie_3.0/ernie_3.0_nano_zh.pdparams) (_4-layer, 312-hidden, 12-heads_)

-Below is the **effect-latency graph** of PaddleNLP lightweight Chinese models.
-The horizontal axis represents the latency (in ms) tested on the IFLYTEK dataset (maximum sequence length is 128), and the vertical axis represents the average accuracy on the 10 tasks of CLUE (including text classification, text matching, natural language inference, pronoun disambiguation, and reading comprehension).
-Among them, the evaluation metric for the CMRC2018 reading comprehension is Exact Match (EM), while others use Accuracy for evaluation.
-The higher the model is to **the upper left**, the higher its level of accuracy and performance.
+Below is the precision-latency graph of the small Chinese models in PaddleNLP.
+The abscissa represents the latency (unit: ms) tested on CLUE IFLYTEK dataset (maximum sequence length is set to 128), and the ordinate is the average accuracy on 10 CLUE tasks (including text classification, text matching, natural language inference, Pronoun disambiguation, machine reading comprehension and other tasks), among which the metric of CMRC2018 is Exact Match (EM), and the metric of other tasks is Accuracy.
+The closer the model to the top left in the figure, the higher the level of accuracy and performance.The top left model in the figure has the highest level of accuracy and performance.

-In the figure, the parameters are marked below the model name, and the test environment is shown in the [performance test](#performance test)。
+The number of parameters of the model are marked under the model name in the figure.
+For the test environment, see [performance test](#performance test) in details.

-batch_size=32,the effect-latency graph under CPU (num_threads=1 and num_threads=8)：
+precision-latency graph under CPU (number of threads: 1 and 8), batch_size = 32：

 <table>
     <tr>